telefonicaid/fiware-cygnus/flume/README.md

     cygnus_<mysql_user>

 Within tables, we can find two options:
 * Fixed 7-field rows, as usual: ts, iso8601date, entityId, entityType, attrName, attrType and attrValue.
-This tables can be created in execution time, dynamically.
+These tables are created at execution time if the table doesn't exist previously to the row insertion.
 * A column per each entity's attribute.
 This kind of tables must be provisioned previously to the execution of Cygnus, because each entity may have a different number of attributes, and the notifications must ensure a value per each attribute is notified.

-The behaviour of the connector regarding the internal representation of the data is governed through a configuration parameter.
+The behaviour of the connector regarding the internal representation of the data is governed through a configuration parameter (TBD which is the name for this parameter and how to parameterize it).

 ## XML notification example